Creation of a nanotube fabric: replication, modification of positions

 A = 0.75 * diameter # set an amplitude for sine function

 Now, let’s replicate the nanotube in the Y-direction by copying it and shifting the copies in the Y-direction.
-The replicas will be added to the structural model with the replicated nanotube.
+The replicas will be added to the active document.

 After doing that, we will get a set of nanotubes looking like this: